Projects

 Negative binomial regression on Health Survey for England 2022 (n = 4,735)

-Each one-point rise in psychological distress predicts a 9.7% increase in physical health conditions — and that effect is statistically identical in the richest and poorest neighbourhoods.
+Each one-point rise in psychological distress predicts a 9.7% increase in physical health conditions.
+That effect is statistically identical in the richest and poorest neighbourhoods.

 Why it matters

-Predicted physical condition count by distress score — the lines run parallel, not divergent, showing deprivation shifts the baseline but not the slope.
+Predicted physical condition count by distress score.
+The lines run parallel, not divergent: deprivation shifts the baseline but not the slope.

 Dataset: Health Survey for England 2022 (UK Data Service, Study Number 9469)